Hunting Locations: Private Property

 - Signs that specifically prohibit hunting, fishing, or trespassing or…

-- Vertical paint marks that are “aluminum” in color.
+- Vertical paint marks that are “aluminum” or purple in color.